 Thanet, Shepway and Dover and Swale feature as the highest deprivation areas and as such will have far greater number of people suffering from mental distress then the more affluent areas.
-Figure 9 shows that health inequalities do impact on life expectancy within Swale CCG as there is significant variation across the population.
+Figure 9 shows that health inequalities do impact on life expectancy within Ashford CCG as there is variation across the population.
+However it should be noted that this variation is not as great as in other CCGs.
 Figure 10 shows the distribution of people claiming out of work benefits across Kent.

-Figure 9: Life Expectancy at Birth: Swale CCG Wards.
+Figure 9: Life Expectancy at Birth: Ashford CCG Wards.